 Scientific Methods ENV11109

 Caroline Wanjiru (PhD candidate since 2015) Exploring the fish community in a mangrove forest in Kenya utilizing different methods.
 Edinburgh Napier University, UK, based in Kenya.
-Co-supervision with M. Huxham (Director of Studies).
+Co-supervision with M. Huxham (DoS)

 Ian Martin (PhD candidate since 2013) Ecology, morphology and population structure of the mahseer, Tor putitora (Cyprinidae), in the Mahakali river, Western Nepal.
 Edinburgh Napier University, UK.
-Co-supervision with R. Briers (Director of Studies).
+Co-supervision with R. Briers (DoS)

 Emma Vincent-Cuaz (2017): A comparative study on the parasite fauna of Perca fluviatilis of Loch Ore (Scotland) and Lough Neagh (Northern Ireland).